Commitment to Diversity & Inclusion

 Diversity and Inclusion Committee

-The Belk College maintains a joint faculty/staff Diversity and Inclusion Committee.
-The charge of the Committee is to advise the Dean on matters relating to diversity within the Belk College, including diversity in the student body, faculty, and staff.
-Together, the Committee and the Belk College work to build an inclusive environment that promotes the success of all students, faculty, and staff.
+This joint faculty/staff committee advises the Dean on matters relating to diversity within the Belk College, including diversity in the student body, faculty, and staff.
+The committee and the Belk College work to build an inclusive environment that promotes the success of all students, faculty and staff.

 Women in Business (WIB)

 This initiative promotes the development and advancement of professional women in the Belk College of Business.
 The WIB initiative provides career-development activities that empower students to enter the business marketplace with the skills and competencies needed to achieve personal and professional goals.
 WIB supports students of all genders interested in advancing the progress of professional women entering the workforce.
 Ongoing activities include monthly coffee hours, a fall retreat, and a spring signature event.